Windows Marketplace

 For consumers, the digital locker and Windows Marketplace could be used for purchasing and downloading third party software titles compatible with Microsoft Windows, and then using that purchased software on any computer the software license allows.
 For software developers, the digital locker and Windows Marketplace was for the distribution of their software titles.

-A Windows Vista Ultimate Extra, called Secure Online Key Backup allowed backing up EFS recovery certificates, as well as the BitLocker recovery password in the Digital Locker.
+A Windows Vista Ultimate Extra component called Secure Online Key Backup allowed backing up EFS recovery certificates, as well as the BitLocker recovery password in the Digital Locker.
 Windows Marketplace was only available for residents of the United States and some other countries.

 Launch

 Windows Marketplace was announced on July 12, 2004; and launched on October 12, 2004.
 It provided over 93,000 products split between hardware, boxed software, and downloadable software.
 About 20,000 downloads were available and 5,000 were free.
 The site was designed to allow product comparison, purchase and discussion from one central location.
 Research had shown the average customer used over 20 sites when making purchases and Marketplace was an attempt to centralize that.
 An emphasis was placed on software designed to Microsoft's API requirements and user experience recommendations with certified software carrying the Designed-for-Windows logo surpassing 10,000 at store launch.
 CNET was a major initial partner, supplying Microsoft with the majority of the pricing and description information.